gem5bootcamp/lps2024/slides/02-Using-gem5/01-stdlib.md

 ## A slightly more complex example

-We have went over basic "getting started" example then went over the various components we offer.
+We have went over a basic "getting started" example, then went over the various components we offer.
-Let's create more complex example, incorporating more features delivered by the standard library.
+Let's create a more complex example, incorporating more features delivered by the standard library.

-In this example we will create system using multiple cores, on an X86 board, in Full System mode.
+In this example we will create a system using multiple cores, on an X86 board, in Full System mode.

 ### First: Let's discuss SE mode and FS mode